haveno-dex/haveno/docs/installing.md

   1. `make seednode`
   2. `make arbitrator-desktop`
-  3. If this is the first time launching the arbitrator desktop application, register the arbitrator and mediator after the interface opens:
+  3. If this is the first time launching the arbitrator desktop application, register the arbitrator after the interface opens:
-      1. Go to the *Account* tab and press `cmd+n`.
+      1. Go to the *Account* tab and press `cmd+r`.
 Confirm the registration of the arbitrator.
-      2. From the *Account* tab press `cmd+d` and confirm the registration of the mediator.
   4. `make alice-desktop` or if you want to run Alice as a daemon: `make alice-daemon`
   5. `make bob-desktop` or if you want to run Bob as a daemon: `make bob-daemon`